NeueDarshan/simple_ConTeXt/README.md

 intended for LaTeX, I still find it useful for ConTeXt as many of the command names are the same.)

-## Features To Work On

-Things that I'm interested in setting up, that should be relatively easy to do.

-- Add auto-build functionality.
-It should have the ability to pass different options to the auto-builder, e.g. `--flags=draft`.
-It should have options for when to run:
-  - at one or both of:
-    - on save,
-    - at regular time intervals;
-  - never.

 ## Future Features

-Features I would like to have, but may be harder to implement or lower priority.
+Features I would like to have, but may be hard to implement or lower priority.

 - Extend the `key=val` auto-completion stuff to include value suggestions.
 - Add support for multi file documents.
 This is not something I do very much,